vicramon/ember-tutorial/app/views/chapters/hello-world.md

 ## Add Ember Rails

 I am going to use [Ember Rails](https://github.com/emberjs/ember-rails) for this tutorial.
 It's stable and works great.
-I think [Ember Appkit Rails](https://github.com/dockyard/ember-appkit-rails) may soon replace Ember Rails as the default Rails/Ember intregration gem, but it's pre 1.0 so I'm going with Ember Rails for this tutorial.
+I think [Ember Appkit Rails](https://github.com/dockyard/ember-appkit-rails) may soon replace Ember Rails as the default Rails/Ember integration gem, but it's pre 1.0 so I'm going with Ember Rails for this tutorial.

 Let's add following gems to our Gemfile.